| (Narrator is always a

 somewhere, being scared, but being ambitious and being a hard worker--you

 can get very far.
+N: The Kwans settled

 in southern California.
 (Several pics of Michelle, Karen and